dpshorten/CoTETE_experiments/README.md

 Please first setup the [CoTETE.jl](https://github.com/dpshorten/CoTETE.jl) package, as described in it's documentation, before attempting to run these scripts.

+At present, it does not work with the latest version of CoTETE.jl.
+Please use commit: e68cf12f0f2d5c657b95f620ecdc7af9b411f469.

 Once CoTETE.jl has been setup, you should be able to run the julia script associated with a figure.
 eg: